 No review of medical coding schemes would be complete without mention of the Medical Subject Headings (MeSH), maintained by the US National Library of Medicine (NLM) [28].
 MeSH is the vocabulary by which the world medical literature is indexed.
 MeSH arranges terms in a structure that breaks from the strict hierarchy used by most other coding schemes.
-Terms are organized into hierarchies and may appear in multiple places in the hierarchy (see Figure 5).
+Terms are organized into hierarchies and may appear in multiple places in the hierarchy (see Table 5).
 Although it is not generally used as a direct coding scheme for patient information, it plays a central role in the Unified Medical Language System (described below).

 The medical literature is replete with arguments about the pros and cons of the available standards for abstracting medical records.
-Inadequacies in one coding system may even be blamed on those of another [29], but problems are typically reported when a scheme blurs important clinical distinctions through its coarse granularity [30] or because it simply lacks sufficient content to cover the requisite domain [31].
+Inadequacies in one coding system may be blamed on those of another [29], but problems are typically reported when a scheme blurs important clinical distinctions through its coarse granularity [30] or because it simply lacks sufficient content to cover the requisite domain [31].

 The structure of a controlled vocabulary may also be the source of problems [32].
 For example, a strict hierarchical structure precludes the ability to classify terms in two or more ways.
-By way of illustration, refer to Figure 2, which shows refinement of the ICD-9 term 003.2 Localized Salmonella Infections with the ICD-9-CM term 003.22 Salmonella Pneumonia.
-This position in the coding hierarchy appears correct, but it ignores the fact that ICD-9-CM (and ICD-9, as shown in Figure 1), classifies such terms under 482 Other Bacterial Pneumonia or 484 Pneumonia in Infectious Disease Classified Elsewhere.
-Since ICD-9-CM is a strict hierarchy, Salmonella Pneumonia may appear only as a descendent of one of its possible parents (Pneumonia or Localized Salmonella Infections).
-The structure used by MeSH offers a way to overcome the limitations of a strict hierarchy by allowing multiple contexts; however, as Figure 5 demonstrates, allowing a term to appear in multiple contexts may lead to some ambiguity about its meaning.
+By way of illustration, refer back to Table 2, which shows refinement of the ICD-9 term 003.2 Localized Salmonella Infections with the ICD-9-CM term 003.22 Salmonella Pneumonia.
+This position in the as inappropriate for use in an EMR [36].
+They, and others, have resorted to developing their own controlled vocabularies.
+In some cases, they are created in an ad hoc manner, adding coded terms as needed.
+In other cases, developers have applied a deliberate methodology to vocabulary development.